larmel/lacc/README.md

     git clone https://github.com/larmel/lacc.git
     cd lacc
+    ./configure
     make
+    make install

-Some very basic probing of the environment is done in an attempt to detect which libc to use, which is mainly needed to determine default include path for system headers.
+Default configuration includes some basic probing of the environment to detect which machine and libc we are compiling for.
-Linker integration on Linux is currently supported for glibc and musl, and there is also support for OpenBSD.
+Recognized platforms currently include Linux with glibc or musl, and OpenBSD.

 Certain standard library headers, such as `stddef.h` and `stdarg.h`, contain definitions that are inherently compiler specific, and are provided specifically for lacc under [lib/](lib/).
-If you want to use `bin/lacc` directly without installing the headers, you can override the location by setting `LIBDIR` to point to this folder directly.
+If you want to use `bin/lacc` directly without installing the headers, you can override the location by setting `--libdir` to point to this folder directly.

-The install target will copy the binary and headers to the usual locations, which can also be overridden with `PREFIX` or `BINDIR`.
+The `install` target will copy the binary and headers to the usual locations, or as configured with `--prefix` or `--bindir`.

-    make install
+There is also an option to set `DESTDIR`.
 Execute `make uninstall` to remove all the files that were copied.

+See `./configure --help` for options to customize build and install parameters.

 Usage
 -----